 There are 7 points for coding style.
 These will be assigned manually.
+Style guidelines can be found on the course website under the Resources tab.

-We will inspect your code in Part B for illegal arrays and excessive local variables.
+I will inspect your code in Part B for illegal arrays and excessive local variables.